jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 ## Where To Get Amiga Custom ICs and Parts

 The best source of parts for this project is a dead or dying Amiga 2000 board.
 Otherwise, many of the Amiga legacy IC's and parts can be obatined from various internet suppliers.
-The only exception seems to be Buster, which is required to control the Zorro bus.
+The only exception seems to be Buster.
 It is very difficult to find.
-There is a replacement option available if you don't mind programming a CPLD.
-See Table A1.
+Beware the original Buster revision (318075-01) has a buffering error and cannot be used without a "Buster Tower".
+Be sure to use the one specifically listed in Table A1 or build a replacement option.

+Likewise, be sure to obtain the correct CIA part numbers.
+The "A" or "A1" version is for the Amiga.
+The non-"A" version was used in Commodore's 8-bit hardware.

 ## Component Orientation